Car insurance

 If you have more than one car registered at your address, you could save money by insuring all vehicles with the same insurer.

-This is known as multi-car insurance and could earn you a discount of up to 10% on the second car.
+This is known as multi-car insurance and could earn you a discount of up to 15% if you insure all cars on one policy.
+It’s ideal for families, couples and co-habitants who live in one household and all own a car.

-Buying car insurance is a case of weighing up the pros and cons of each type and deciding how much you can afford.
+Before you buy car insurance, think about your needs, weigh up the pros and cons of each type and decide how much you can afford.

 If you’re still not sure which insurance to buy, consider these questions:

 • How much is your car worth?
-If your car does not have much value it may not be worth paying for a high level of cover.
+If your car doesn’t have much value, weigh up how much you want to pay for cover.

 • What are the chances of vandalism or theft?
 If you live in a high crime area, then a greater level of cover may pay off in the long run.